efsavage/ajah/README.md

 **First Build**
 If you do not have ajah-base installed, comment out the &lt;modules> portion of the pom.xml, run mvn install, then uncomment it and re-install. *(If anyone can recommend a setup that avoids this please let me know!)*

+##  Status & Completion ##
+In the interest of only solving problems that exist, these libraries are largely built on an as-needed basis.
+This may lead to some "missing" code that you might expect to be there, which basically means you're solving a problem I haven't encountered yet.
+I'm happy to review pull requests for such things.

+## Versioning ##
+This project has not adopted any versioning strategy.
+If you plan to use this code, do not expect backwards compatibility, so please make sure you're prepared to refactor and test if you decide to upgrade.
+Forking the project and upgrading at your own pace is highly recommended.

 For more information, see the README in each project.